nikiizvorski/CleanMVVM/README.md

 DiffUtil Integration Added
 ---------------
 DiffUtil is a utility class that can calculate the difference between two lists and output a list of update operations that converts the first list into the second one.
 It can be used to calculate updates for a RecyclerView Adapter.
 See ListAdapter and AsyncListDiffer which can compute diffs using DiffUtil on a background thread.
+There is a better alternative please refer to documentation.

-Update - check branch unstable
+Update - check branch unstable was merged
 ---------------
 Next update will probably have some more advanced stuff inside

-- Hilt Integration and migration from Dagger
+- Hilt Integration - done

 - Removed Duplicates, Added ViewBindings, Added DataBinding, Project Gradle Updated and Android Studio Support Added, Gradle And Build Scripts updated, Libraries Updated to latest, KTX Updated